 If you have chronic obstructive pulmonary disease (COPD), you are more likely to have other health problems, too.
 These are called co-morbidities.
-People with COPD tend to have more health problems than people who don’t have COPD.
+People with COPD tend to have more health problems than people who do not have COPD.

 Having other health problems can affect your symptoms and treatments.
 You may need to visit your doctor more often.
 You also may need to have more tests or treatments.